-Going from working full-time to staying at home with your kids is not only a lifestyle change, but a huge mental shift.
+Going from being a working mom to staying at home with your kids is not only a lifestyle change, but a huge mental shift.
 You’re going from earning income that provides for your family in tangible ways to providing services that provide for your family in ways that can only be felt.
 Navigating this drastic change will probably include self-doubt and feelings of inadequacy, but also the great joy of watching your child grow everyday.

-Preparing yourself to go from working on your own terms to constantly being touched and needed 24/7 is a daunting task on its own.
+Preparing yourself to go from working parent on your own terms to constantly being touched and needed 24/7 is a daunting task on its own.
 But if you’re reading this, you’re not trying to just survive, you want to thrive.
 So your task will be harder as you embark on this new (and exciting!) stage of your life while preserving your own value as an individual.

 But before we get there, congratulations!
 Women are often met with blank stares when they say they have decided to stay home with the kids.
 Looks of surprise or judgement that a modern day woman would choose such a thing are commonplace.
 In reality, this is an exciting time for you and you should be met with a celebratory tone rather than criticism.

-A study conducted by Welch’s found that American moms work the equivalent of 2.5 full time jobs with 98 hours worked on an average week.
-Obviously, physical exhaustion will be a factor, especially in the newborn phase, but the mental exhaustion that comes with being a stay at home parent is not to be forgotten.
+A study conducted by Welch’s found that American moms work the equivalent of 2.5 full-time jobs with 98 hours worked on an average week.
+Obviously, physical exhaustion will be a factor, especially in the newborn phase, but the mental exhaustion that comes with being a stay-at-home parent is not to be forgotten.

 Here are a few ways to make this adjustment easier on you, your partner, and your finances.